openhab/openhab-google-assistant/docs/USAGE.md

 # Google Assistant Action

 Google Assistant is Google’s virtual personal assistant and uses Actions on Google as the platform for "Actions" (software applications) to extend the functionality of the Google Assistant.
 Users engage Google Assistant in conversation to get things done, like controlling their devices and things at home.
-You can use the officially certified openHAB Action for Google Assistant to easily manage and control youimismart home by conversational experiences between you and your openHAB smart home powered by voiced commands.
+You can use the officially certified openHAB Action for Google Assistant to easily manage and control your smart home by conversational experiences between you and your openHAB smart home powered by voiced commands.

 This guide describes step by step how to use the [openHAB Google Assistant Smart Home Action](https://assistant.google.com/services/a/uid/000000f5c61c627e?hl=en-US&source=web).
 The openHAB Action links your openHAB setup through the [myopenHAB.org](https://www.myopenhab.org) cloud service to the Google Assistant platform (for technical insights, please refer to this [guide](https://github.com/openhab/openhab-google-assistant/blob/master/README.md) to read more about setup options and development information).